 September 1960 - Castro addresses the United Nations General Assembly.

 April 17, 1961 - A group of approximately 1,300 Cuban exiles land at Playa Giron (Bay of Pigs).
 Armed with US weapons, they make an unsuccessful attempt to overthrow Castro.
 The survivors are released in December 1962, in exchange for $53 million in food and medicine.

 December 3, 1976 - Castro becomes president of the State Council.
 This new title replaces the posts of president and prime minister.

 March 18, 1977 - US President Jimmy Carter ends the ban on US travel to Cuba.

 April-September 1980 - Some 125,000 Cubans immigrate to the United States.
 This exodus becomes known as the Mariel Boatlift.

 April 19, 1982 - US President Ronald Reagan reinstates the ban on US travel to Cuba.

 August 19, 1994 - US President Bill Clinton announces an end to the "open door" policy on Cuban refugees, established by US President Lyndon Johnson in 1966.
 From now on, Cubans intercepted at sea will be repatriated, but those who reach land will be allowed to stay.

 Spring 2003 - Castro cracks down on dissidents, giving long sentences to 75 arrested activists.

 October 20, 2004 - After delivering a speech, Castro falls while leaving the podium.

 July 31, 2006 - A statement read on Cuban TV announces that Castro is undergoing intestinal surgery and has provisionally handed over power to his brother Raul.
 The arrangement is expected to last for several weeks while Castro recuperates.

 June 3, 2007 - Castro is shown on Cuban TV standing and greeting a visitor.

 October 29, 2007 - Castro publishes his autobiography, "My Life," in the United Kingdom.
 The book contains a series of interviews done with journalist Ignacio Ramonet.
-The book is released in the US in early 2008.
+The book is released in the United States in 2008.

-February 19, 2008 - Due to ailing health, Castro announces his resignation as president in a letter published in the middle of the night in the online version of Cuba's state-run newspaper, Granma.
+February 19, 2008 - Castro announces his resignation as president in a letter published on the online version of Cuba's state-run newspaper, Granma.